 Crime prevention, awareness, and safety education efforts at UVM are conducted using a multifaceted, multi-department approach that begins before a student arrives on campus.
 Incoming students at all levels must complete primary prevention programs before their first semester, such as the online AlcoholEDU program and the Haven program on sexual misconduct and bias awareness and prevention.
 All incoming first year students are also required to attend two hours of on-campus crime prevention and awareness training during the Opening Weekend Sessions when they arrive on campus.
 In August, members of the Residential Education Team (many leadership staff in the Department of Residential Life) and all Resident Advisors (RAs) for the upcoming academic year receive specific training in preventing harassment, bias, and sexual misconduct.
 New staff employees must complete an orientation program during onboarding called UVM Culture and Community.
-Additionally, all new UVM employees are required to complete an online Harassment and Discrimination Prevention training through EverFi, which includes a separate supervisor-specific training module for all supervisors at the University.
+Additionally, all UVM employees are required to complete an online Harassment and Discrimination Prevention training through EverFi, which includes a separate supervisor-specific training module for all supervisors at the University.

 Many ongoing crime awareness and prevention programs are held on campus throughout the year and are hosted by a number of departments.
 UVM Police Services employs a crime prevention officer who conducts a range of trainings for all UVM community members.
-Police Services also offers security audits, active shooter response training, and safety planning for students, employees, and departments, as well as RAD Self Defense training.
+Police Services also offers security audits, active shooter response training, and safety planning for students, employees, and departments.
 Other University departments host several additional programs, including educational efforts such as Step Up!
 Think.
 Care.
-Act. and the Dismantling Rape Culture Conference described below.
+Act.